awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-payload-encodings-configure-with-control-service-api.md

    }
    ```

-## Pass through a Binary Payload<a name="api-gateway-payload-encodings-pass-binary-as-is"></a>
+## Pass Through a Binary Payload<a name="api-gateway-payload-encodings-pass-binary-as-is"></a>

  To store an image in an Amazon S3 bucket using API Gateway, do the following:

-1. Update the API's `binaryMediaTypes` list by adding the binary media type of `application/octet-stream`, if it is not already in the list\.
+1. Update the API's `binaryMediaTypes` list by adding the binary media type of `application/octet-stream`, if it isn't already in the list\.

    ```
    PATCH /restapis/<restapi_id>